Sweetdevil144/Cat-GPT/README.md

 ## Features

-**Conversational AI Interface:** Leverage Hugging Face's LLaMA3 model to generate responses to user queries.
+**Conversational AI Interface:** Hugging Face's LLaMA3 model to generate responses to user queries.

 **User Authentication:** Support for logging in and signing up using Google and GitHub OAuth integrations.